-Audiences, critics, artists (and her mom and dad!) alike have hailed chandra thomas as “brilliant”, “superb” and “excellent”. chandra brings her unique combination of wit, beauty, intelligence and sensitivity to her work as an actor – writer – producer-artist/activist.
+Audiences, critics, artists (and her mom and dad!) alike have hailed chandra thomas as “brilliant”, “superb” & “excellent”. chandra brings her unique combination of wit, beauty, intelligence and sensitivity to her work as an actor – writer – producer – social media consultant – arts advocate.

-On stage, chandra has performed at a host of Off-Broadway, New York and regional theatres including the Public Theater, Classical Theatre of Harlem, the Guthrie Theater, the Alliance Theatre, the Cherry Lane Theatre, the Denver Center, Pittsburgh Public Theater, P.S.
-122, Women’s Project, Ensemble Studio Theatre, Cincinnati Playhouse in the Park, Hartford Stage, Passage Theatre, among others.
-With a particular passion for new works, chandra has originated roles in various plays like the comedic musical Pinning Hope, where she played First Lady Michelle Obama, to the drama Daughter by Cassandra Medley, where she was a young soldier re-entering civilian life after her face was blown off by a bomb in Iraq. chandra has also performed roles the AUDELCO-nominated production of The Cherry Orchard, Crowns, The Crucible and Suzan-Lori Parks’s 365 Days/365 Plays.
-She is a member of the League of Professional Theatre Women.
+chandra has performed at a host of Off-Broadway, New York and regional theatres including Public Theater, Classical Theatre of Harlem, Guthrie Theater, Alliance Theatre, Cherry Lane Theatre, Denver Center, Pittsburgh Public Theater, P.S.
+122, Women’s Project, Ensemble Studio Theatre, Ars Nova, Cincinnati Playhouse in the Park, Hartford Stage, Theaterworks Hartford, among others. chandra also works in voiceover, print and commercials.

 chandra, who spells her name in all lowercase, puts into practice the Ghanaian proverb,